ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       http_ip_header_name:
         description:
           - For HTTP multiplexing, enter a custom HTTPS header name.
-The original client IP address is added to this heade
+The orig client IP address is added to this header.
-          - r.
-If empty, X-Forwarded-For is used.
+          - If empty, X-Forwarded-For is used.
         required: false

       http_ip_header: